-Have you ever neglected a garden and found it over-run with weeds the next growing season?
+Have you ever neglected a garden and found it overrun with weeds the next growing season?

 “So much work!” you may initially think.

-A single teaspoon (1 gram) of rich garden soil can hold up to one billion bacteria, several yards of fungal filaments, several thousand protozoa, and scores of nematodes,Kathy Merrifield, a retired nematologist, Oregon State University.
+"A single teaspoon (1 gram) of rich garden soil can hold up to one billion bacteria, several yards of fungal filaments, several thousand protozoa, and scores of nematodes — Kathy Merrifield, retired nematologist at Oregon State University."

 "The growth of mycelia can be extensive.
 A form of honey fungus found in the forests of Michigan, which began from a single spore and grows mainly underground, now is estimated to cover 40 acres.
 The mycelia network is thought to be over 100 tons in weight and is at least 1,500 years old.
-More recently, another species of fungus discovered in Washington State was found to cover at least 1,500 acresEncyclopedia.com
+More recently, another species of fungus discovered in Washington State was found to cover at least 1,500 acres."

 What happens when we till?

 Initially, our soil may have a surge of oxygen, but then without the life to maintain the soil structure, the ecosystem falls apart.

 What if my soil is compacted?